zarf-dev/proposals/8-show-manifests-and-values/README.md

 - the `Summary` and `Motivation` sections being merged, signaling acceptance of the ZEP
 - the `Proposal` section being merged, signaling agreement on a proposed design
 - the date implementation started
-- the first Kubernetes release where an initial version of the ZEP was available
+- the first Zarf release where an initial version of the ZEP was available
-- the version of Kubernetes where the ZEP graduated to general availability
+- the version of Zarf where the ZEP graduated to general availability
 - when the ZEP was retired or superseded
 -->